PaddlePaddle/Anakin/README.md

 - User guide

    You can get the working principle of the project, c++ interface description and code examples from [here](docs/Manual/Tutorial_ch.md).
-You can also learn about model converters [here](docs/Manual/Converter_ch.md).
+You can also learn about the model converter [here](docs/Manual/Converter_ch.md).

 - [How to Contribute](docs/Manual/Contribution_ch.md)